HardGaming01/HardGaming01.github.io/_pages/TeamProjects/SightBringer.md

 {% include video id="cvIxXrvO1d0" provider="youtube" %}

 # Team
-Team UWU is a multideciplinary team consisting of 5 programmers, 4 artists, 1 audio designer and 2 game designers.
+Team UWU is a multi-deciplinary team consisting of 5 programmers, 4 artists, 1 audio designer and 2 game designers.
 I was acting as a producer & programmer role in this team.
 Some of my responsibilities includes:

 Producer:
 - Coordinate between different departments and build pipelines